 But that’s not all.
 We’ll also be looking at different methods of rolling fire hoses.
 How you store and transport a hose can significantly impact how quickly and effectively you can deploy it; as such, this is a vital part of any firefighter’s training.
 Whether you’re a seasoned professional or an interested outsider, there’s plenty to learn.
 So let’s turn up the heat and dive right in!

 What is Fire Hose?

-A fire hose is a high-pressure hose that carries water or another fire retardant (such as foam) to a fire to extinguish it.
-Outdoors it is attached to a fire engine or water pump, and indoors, it can be permanently connected to a building’s standpipe or plumbing system.
-The usual working pressure of a fire hose can vary between 8 and 20 bar (800 and 2,000 kPa; 116 and 290 psi), while its bursting pressure is up to 72 bar (7,200 kPa; 1,036 psi).
+A fire hose is a specialized high-pressure tube that transports water or other fire suppressants like a foam to put out fires.
+It can be connected to a fire truck or a water pump when used outdoors, and when indoors, it can be permanently linked to a building’s standpipe or plumbing system for immediate fire-fighting.
+The operational pressure of a fire hose generally fluctuates between 8 and 20 bar (or 800 to 2000 kPa or 116 to 290 psi), with a potential to withstand a burst pressure of up to 72 bar (or 7200 kPa or 1036 psi).

 How does Fire Hose Work?

-For a fire hose to work effectively, it must be properly connected to the water supply.
-The hose is usually connected to a fire hydrant or water pump.
-The hydrant is used to supply water to the hose, and the pump increases the water’s pressure so it can reach the nozzle.
+For the fire hose to function optimally, it needs to be correctly linked to a water source.
+Typically, this connection is made to a fire hydrant or a water pump.
+The role of the fire hydrant is to provide a continuous water supply for the hose, while the pump amplifies the water pressure to ensure it can traverse the length of the hose and emerge from the nozzle.